Zettelkasten-Method/zettelkasten.de/content/course/index.md

 I am using my Zettelkasten and develop the method for over a decade now.
 I am a coach for health and fitness for 15 years.
 Expect a coach who has a lot of experience and is a seasoned Zettelkasten practitioner himself.

-If you have further questions, feel free to email me: <%= email("saschafast@gmail.com", subject: "ZK 101 Workshop Question", text: "Send Email") %>
+If you have further questions, feel free to email me: <%= email("saschafast@gmail.com", subject: "ZK 101 Workshop Question", text: "Send an Email") %>

 ## FAQ